eHealthAfrica/aether/README.md

   and create a superuser `admin-core` with the needed TOKEN.

 - **odk-importer** on `http://odk.gather2.local:8443`
-  and create a superuser `admin-odk`.
+  and create a superuser `admin-odk` with the needed TOKEN.

 - **couchdb-sync** on `http://sync.gather2.local:8666`
   and create a superuser `admin-sync`.